Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 If a self indentified user instansiates an instance, their username is saved in the instance owner metadata.

+Added Api in App to expose XACML Policy and BPMN Process

 ## 4.20.0 (2021-11-18) - Added support for custom redirect URL when exiting an app

 The URL to an app can now contain a query parameter (returnUrl) which, if validated (valid URI and host name),